 It actually doesn't.
 There's 4 "quality" endings, dependent on how well you do with the store and how well you get along with the town populace, one for each secondary party member totalling 6, one for essentially getting everyone's character ending in one playthrough, one for being rich, one for making pies, and one for being an adventurer.
 That's a total of fourteen.
 However, only one of them can be gotten in each playthrough.
 It's quite a lot of work for Trophy hounds.
 The rest are essentially Game Overs.

 Chrono Trigger and its sequel, Chrono Cross, had dozens of different endings depending on when you fought the final boss (who can theoretically be fought at almost any point in the game, but only in a New Game+ would you be expected to actually be able to do it):

-While a cat in the Developer's Room tells you Chrono Trigger has 10 endings, it officially has 12 endings, 2 more if you count Non Standard Game Overs, and one more for the DS Updated Re-release, giving us grand total of 15.
-Moreover, the 2 "normal" endings that are easily achievable without a New Game+ have two major variations each depending on whether or not you crash your time machine, and several smaller ones, for example managing to save Lara.
+While a cat in the Developer's Room tells you Chrono Trigger has 10 endings, it officially has 12 endings, 2 more if you count Non Standard Game Overs, and one more for the DS Updated Re-release, giving us a grand total of 15.
+Moreover, the 2 "normal" endings that are easily achievable without a New Game+ have two major variations each depending on whether or not you crash your time machine, and several smaller ones (for example, managing to save Lara).
 Two of the other endings are basically just glorified credit rolls, though.